nnbhatt/OpenConnectivityEngine/README.md

 ## Overview

 The **Open Integration Engine Project** is an open-source initiative committed to advancing healthcare interoperability.
 Building upon the foundation of **Mirth Connect**, a widely adopted integration engine, this project aims to provide healthcare organizations with a robust, flexible, and cost-effective solution for connecting disparate systems and facilitating efficient data exchange.

 ---

+## Codebase Structure

+The repository is organized into the following primary modules:

+- `client/` – Desktop administrator interface for configuring and monitoring channels.
+- `server/` – Core runtime engine and web services that process and route messages.
+- `command/` – Command-line utilities for interacting with a running server.
+- `donkey/` – Underlying message-processing framework shared by server components.
+- `manager/` – Desktop tool for managing the engine as a service on various platforms.
+- `generator/` – Templates and scripts for creating custom extensions.
+- `simplesender/` – Example utility for sending test messages to the server.
+- `webadmin/` – Web-based administrative console.
+- `tools/` – Build and packaging utilities, such as Install4j configurations.

+---